 How I Became A Writer

 I’ve spent a lot of time on other authors’ websites.
-I’ve read their blogs and their bios, and I’ve noticed that many have one thing in common—they always knew they wanted to be an author.
+I’ve read their blogs and their bios, and I’ve noticed that many have one thing in common—they always knew they wanted to be authors.

 I did not.